Kava-Labs/kava-devnet/spec/xrpPeg.md

 ##

 This specification builds on previous work of Tendermint based sidechains, including [Peggy](https://github.com/cosmos/peggy) and [BitcoinPeg](https://github.com/nomic-io/bitcoin-peg)
 We present a design for a one-way XRP pegged sidechain based on the Tendermint BFT consensus protocol.
-This design enables decntralized groups of validators to manage a reserve of XRP within a sidechain environment, whereby the native functionality of XRP can be expanded to include custom application code and smart contracts.
+This design enables decentralized groups of validators to manage a reserve of XRP within a sidechain environment, whereby the native functionality of XRP can be expanded to include custom application code and smart contracts.

 ## Technical Overview
 The XRP pegged sidechain is comprised of: